 Wrap-up

 Combining cannabis and sex is all about finding the perfect balance.
 If you go overboard, hoping to channel a Hindu love god, you may freeze up from the sheer intensity of the effects.
-If you’re taking cannabis to improve your sex, better too little than too much.
+If you’re taking cannabis to improve your sexual experience, better too little than too much.
 Then, you can slowly increase until you hit the magic.

 Medical Disclaimer / Legal Disclaimer – Information is provided for educational purposes.
 It does not and is not intended to constitute legal advice or medical advice.
 We attempt to be accurate and up-to-date, but the legality of cannabinoids and the science of cannabis are evolving.
 The author is neither a legal professional nor a medical expert.
 Before buying or using any products, you should check with your local authorities and medical providers